7 Cultural Things to Do in Münster, Germany

 Its bronze replacement, the new statue of the Kiepenkerl with his basket of eggs, potatoes and rabbits swung around his back, was inaugurated in Kiepenkerl Square in Münster’s old town in 1953.
 The replica was created by Albert Mazzotti Jr as a symbol of the will to survive!

-Ten minutes’ walk from Prinzipalmarkt you will find the pretty lake Aasee which is the ideal place to chill in Münster – either going for a stroll in the surrounding park, visiting the zoo, or by boat on the lake itself.
-In 2009 the park awarded a prize for being Europe’s most beautiful park.
+Ten minutes walk from Prinzipalmarkt, you will find the pretty lake Aasee, the ideal place to chill in Münster – either going for a stroll in the surrounding park, visiting the zoo or by boat on the lake itself.
+In 2009, the park was awarded a prize for being Europe’s most beautiful park.

-Taking a stroll along the lake is also like exploring an open-air gallery since there are numerous sculptures created by international artists along the lake shore to admire.
-They have been left here after the sculpture exhibitions taking place from 1977 to 2007.
-It is also popular to arrange a picnic in the park, get a bite to eat or have a cup of coffee in one of the restaurants or cafés located nearby.
+Taking a stroll along the lake is like exploring an open-air gallery, as there are many sculptures created by international artists along the lake shore to admire.
+They have been left here after the sculpture exhibitions, which took place from 1977 to 2007.
+It is also popular to arrange a picnic in the park, get a bite to eat or have a cup of coffee in one of the nearby restaurants or cafés.

 Going to Cologne?
 Then read 5 Cultural Things to Do in Cologne